Kempe's second goal of game lifts Kings past Minnesota 7-6 – KION546

 No Minnesota defender was nearby on the Kings’ first three goals and Iafallo’s slap shot handcuffed an unscreened Fleury late leading to Wild fans booing their team off the ice after the first period for the second straight game.

+“I’d boo myself,” Fleury said.
+“I was not good.
+I feel bad for the fans.
+I feel bad for my teammates.
+I’ve got to be better.
+I’ve got to step up and give our team a chance to win.
+I think there’s some tough goals.
+A few of them.
+Still, I’ve got to make some saves.
+Especially the stupid last one there.”

-In four periods, Fleury, who had 10 saves, has allowed 11 goals on 49 shots with a .775 save percentage.
+In four periods, Fleury has allowed 11 goals on 49 shots with a .775 save percentage.

 POWER PLAY